 landfill.
 The figures are much inflated above current waste arisings and could (if over provision was possible) lead to waste travelling further distances into Leicestershire.
 6 To conserve the quality of the ?
 Any new waste ?
 Any new waste countryside and landscape development has the development has the potential to lead to a potential to lead to a negative impact on the negative impact on the landscape.
 The effect of landscape.
 The effect of this is highly dependent this is highly dependent upon the location and upon the location and details of any new site. details of any new site.
 7 To protect the significance of ?
 Any new waste ?
-Any new waste heritage assets of archaeological, development has the development has the cultural and historic value potential to lead to a potential to lead to a calculat and mistoric value negative impact on negative impact on heritage assets.
+Any new waste heritage assets of archaeological, development has the development has the cultural and historic value potential to lead to a potential to lead to a carcarar and motoric value negative impact on negative impact on heritage assets.
 The heritage assets.
-The effect of this is highly effect of this is highly dependent upon the dependent upon the location and details of 8 To anhance his diversity, natural any new site. -/?
-Most new waste any new site. -/?
-Most new waste 0 To enhance biodiversity, natural resources, landscape or the -/?
-Most new waste developments are significance of heritage assets • significance of fieritage assets unlikely to offer any enhancement.
-The unlikely to offer any enhancement.
-The effect effect of this is highly dependent upon the dependent upon the location and details of location and details of To control or and lead any new site. any new site.
+The effect of this is highly effect of this is highly dependent upon the dependent upon the location and details of location and details of any new site. any new site.
+8 To enhance biodiversity, natural -/?
+Most new waste -/?
+Most new waste 0 resources, landscape or the developments are developments are significance of heritage assets unlikely to offer any unlikely to offer any significance of fieritage assets enhancement.
+The enhancement.
+The effect effect of this is highly 5 , dependent upon the location and details of dependent upon the location and details of To much at moonle and local any new site. any new site.
 9 To protect people and local ?
 Any new waste ?
-Any new waste communities from the effects of development has the - minerals development and waste potential to lead to a potential to lead to a management negative impact on negative impact on amenity and health.
+Any new waste communities from the effects of development has the • minerals development and waste potential to lead to a potential to lead to a management negative impact on negative impact on amenity and health.
 The amenity and health.
-The effect of this is highly effect of this is highly dependent upon the dependent upon the location and details of any new site. any new site.
-10 To promote sustainable economic ++ Opportunity to ++ Opportunity to growth and employment provide skilled, semi- provide skilled, semi- skilled and unskilled skilled and unskilled employment. employment.
+The effect of this is highly effect of this is highly dependent upon the dependent upon the location and details of location and details of any new site. any new site.
+10 To promote sustainable economic ++ Opportunity to ++ Opportunity to growth and employment provide skilled, semi- provide skilled, semi- skilled and unskilled employment. skilled and unskilled employment.